Government

 abublak@turlock.ca.us

-She graduated from California State University Stanislaus in 1988 with a B.A. degree in Sociology and Criminal Justice.
-During her time there, Amy was twice elected student body President and earned NCAA All American honors as a member of the Track and Field team.
-In the fall of 2001, Amy was inducted into the CSU Stanislaus Athletics Hall of Fame.
+A longtime Turlock resident, Mayor Bublak earned a Bachelor of Arts degree in Sociology and Criminal Justice from California State University, Stanislaus, in 1988.
+During her time at CSU Stanislaus, she was twice elected Student Body President and achieved NCAA All-American honors as a member of the Track and Field team.
+In recognition of her athletic accomplishments, she was inducted into the CSU Stanislaus Athletics Hall of Fame in 2001.

-In 2005, she earned a Master of Public Administration degree (M.P.A) in Urban Government.
+In 2005, she earned a Master of Public Administration (M.P.A.) degree in Urban Government, further strengthening her expertise in municipal leadership.

-As Mayor, Amy keeps her focus on the following goals:
+As Mayor, Amy Bublak remains focused on the following key priorities:

-Amy is married to former CSU Stanislaus Athletic Director Dr. Milton Richards who currently represents the Turlock area as elected trustee of the Yosemite Community College District.
+• Mayor Bublak is married to Dr. Milton Richards, former CSU Stanislaus Athletic Director and the elected trustee representing the Turlock area on the Yosemite Community College District Board.

 Councilmember Kevin Bixel